sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_-_Neural_network_architectures.md

 Recurrent neural networks are used to learn _sequences_ of data.
 A "sequence" is characterised by the fact that each element may depend not only on the features in place at time $t$, but also from lagged features or lagged values of the sequence (we use here the time dimension just for simplicity.
 Of course, a sequence can be defined on any dimension).
 And here comes the problem: we could always consider lagged features or sequence values as further dimensions at time $t$ and use a "standard" feed-forward network.
-For example we could consider values at time $t-1$, those at time $t-2$ and those at time $t-3$.
+For example, we could consider values at time $t-1$, those at time $t-2$ and those at time $t-3$.
 But, again, we would be doing "manual" feature engineering, similar to the way we can introduce non-linear feature transformation and use linear classifiers.
 But we want this to be learned by the algorithm.
 We want the model to learn how much of the history retain to predict the next element of the sequence, and which elements "deserve" to be kept in memory (to be used for predictions) even if far away in the sequence steps.